elShambler/beingMas_blog/content/post/2014Rut_RaceReport.md

 into account many hills and long distancese.

-I think I learned a lot in those 6 weeks I had to train: I learned how to run on rocky terrain (kind of); I got better at running on a treadmill for long periods of time since a bachelor party to Las Vegas left me with that option for getting hill work in; and I pushed myself to go long distance by myself and self-sustained.
-Come September 13th, I was as ready... or at least as much as I could've with really only 6 weeks of training.
+I think I learned a lot in those 6 weeks I had to train: I learned how to run on rocky terrain (kind of); I got better at running on a treadmill for long periods of time since a bachelor party to Las Vegas left me with one option for getting hill work in; and I pushed myself to go long distance by myself and self-sustained.
+Come September 13th, I was ready... or at least as ready as I could've been with really only 6 weeks of training.

 ### Pre-Race